10 weeks – 2020

 How might we facilitate the confusing and stressful process of finding lost pets for pet owners?

-But what is you’re not near your pet?
+But what is you’re nowhere near your pet?
 Maybe you are way across town at work, or on vacation.

 Then what do you do?
-The app should have a feature that shares the pet’s location with the user’s community.
+The app could have a feature that shares the pet’s location with the user’s community.

 1. Not everyone will have a smartphone